Vadim2010/nes-Earthbound_Zero/README.md

 Disbelieves it and gets angry: Fight increases.

 There is already a subroutine in the game that decreases Offense, so we only need to update the Bullhorn script accordingly.
 However, there is no existing subroutine for increasing Fight in `battle.s`.
-Still, there is a dialog message related to increasing Fight found in dialogs.s.
+Still, there is a dialog message related to increasing Fight found in `dialogs.s`.
 This means we’ll need to implement a new handler for increasing the Fight stat and use the existing message.

 But there’s a problem: looking at `original\build\mmc3\map.txt`, we see that `battle.s` occupies nearly the entire memory bank (BANK_7) — 8190 ($1FFE) bytes out of 8192 ($2000), leaving only 2 free bytes.
 This is just enough to add a pointer to the new Fight-increase handler, but not the handler code itself.
 We need an additional 17 bytes for the new subroutine.